Our response to COVID-19

 Learn more about Metro Transit’s response to COVID-19.

 Construction projects continue

-Construction on Southwest LRT and regional sewer improvement projects will continue; they are exempt from the Governor’s stay-at-home order.
+Construction on Southwest LRT and regional sewer improvement projects will continue.
 Staff on construction sites continue to practice precautions (staying home when sick, social distancing, etc.).
 Project managers will monitor conditions and share additional updates as the situation evolves.